Maryborough Open House welcomes you to discover stories of our heritage buildings and delightful homes.

-Now in its ninth year Maryborough Open House celebrates what is special and unique about Maryborough.
+Maryborough Open House celebrates what is special and unique about Maryborough.

 At any time of the year in Maryborough, you can discover living history in all shapes and forms; streets filled with architectural delights; striking public art celebrating a rich heritage; museums and collections capturing the spirit and memories of pioneers.

 Maryborough was settled in 1847, but unlike so many other towns and cities, it remains largely untouched from its days as a thriving river port and one of Australia's largest and busiest destinations for immigrants in the mid to late 1800s.
 Within its city centre, streets of grand federation style buildings date back to the 1860s and colonial era hotels and stores have been lovingly restored and reinvented. into galleries, museums, antique and collectibles stores and cafes.

 The city's impressive stone churches, magnificent City Hall and its Court House (one of Queensland's oldest) help comprise what is considered one of the best displays of architectural styles from the 19th and 20th centuries.